Olga Koch: Career

 In May 2022, her show Homecoming was released on Amazon Prime as part of Soho Theatre Live.

 In September 2022, Koch and Geoff Norcott began presenting a podcast for Late Night Mash.
+It ended after 9 episodes.

-In 2022, Koch appeared in the third series of Mel Giedroyc: Unforgivable, filming took place in July 2022.
+In November 2022, Koch appeared in the third series of Mel Giedroyc: Unforgivable.

-Olga Koch: Prawn Cocktail ("how I went to Japan with a stranger I met at a wedding") was a work-in-progress for Edinburgh Fringe 2023.
+Olga Koch: Prawn Cocktail ("how I went to Japan with a stranger I met at a wedding") was a work-in-progress for the Edinburgh Fringe 2023.
+In January 2024, Koch toured it as a produced show in Great Britain, Australia, and New Zealand, while also touring Olga Koch Comes From Money as a work-in-progress.
+Later that year, she took Olga Koch Comes From Money to the Edinburgh Fringe.

-In September 2023, it was announced she would be part of the next Live at the Apollo TV series, with Lara Ricote, Celya AB, Rachel Fairburn, Emmanuel Sonubi, Glenn Moore, Ria Lina and Lou Sanders among others.
+In September 2023, it was announced she would be part of series 18 of Live at the Apollo, with Lara Ricote, Celya AB, Rachel Fairburn, Emmanuel Sonubi, Glenn Moore, Ria Lina and Lou Sanders, among others.
+Koch performed alongside comedian Troy Hawke in episode 5, presented by Emmanuel Sonubi and first broadcast on BBC2 in December 2023.

 On 23 February 2024, Koch was a guest on the British podcast No Such Thing as a Fish.

-In January 2024, Koch was touring Olga Koch: Prawn Cocktail ("how I went to Japan with a stranger I met at a wedding") in Great Britain, Australia, and New Zealand, as a produced show, while also touring Olga Koch Comes From Money, as a work-in-progress.

-Koch currently co-hosts the comedy podcast Glue Factory alongside fellow comedians Milo Edwards, Pierre Novellie and Riley Quinn.
+Since 2024, Koch co-hosts the comedy podcast Glue Factory alongside fellow comedians Milo Edwards, Pierre Novellie and Riley Quinn.

+In January 2026, Koch launched a podcast focused on the TV show Heated Rivalry, called Tonsil Hockey, which she co-hosts with fellow comedian Catherine Bohart.
+Tonsil Hockey won the 2026 Golden Lobes Best New Show award.

+In February 2026, Koch's new show, Fat Tom Cruise, premiered at Soho Theatre London.

 Personal life

 Out of fear of persecution by the Russian authorities, Koch's parents fled to Germany in June 2014.
 As of 2015, they live on Lake Chiemsee in Rosenheim, Bavaria.
+Koch often refers to her family background in her comedy.

 Koch lives in Angel, London, and is bisexual.
+She became a British citizen in 2021, which is the main theme of her show Homecoming.